nix-community/NixNG/README.md

 ### Testing out
 We have built up several functional containers, which showcase the syntax and functionality of NixNG.
-The sources arelocacted in `/examples/`.
+The sources are located in `/examples/`.
 Currently you can build the top-level derivation which you theoretically could activate (don't, your system will break) with: